 Cameron, C. D., Hutcherson, C., Ferguson, A., Scheffer, J. A., Hadjiandreou, E., & Inzlicht, M. (under review).
 Empathy is hard work: People avoid empathy because of its cognitive costs.
 Available here: https://osf.io/preprints/psyarxiv/jkc4n/

 Cameron, C. D., Cunningham, W. A., Saunders, B., & Inzlicht, M. (in prep).
 The ends of empathy: Constructing empathy as a value-based choice.
 Available here: https://osf.io/preprints/psyarxiv/d99bp

-Spring, V. L., Cameron, C. D., McKee, S., & Todd, A. (accepted for publication).
-Intentional and unintentional empathy among physicians and non-physicians.
+Spring, V. L., Cameron, C. D., McKee, S., & Todd, A. (in press).
+Intentional and unintentional empathy for pain among physicians and non-physicians.
 Social Psychological and Personality Science.

 Cameron, C. D., Reber, J., Spring, V. L., & Tranel, D. (2018).
 Damage to the ventromedial prefrontal cortex is associated with impairments in both spontaneous and deliberative moral judgments.
 Neuropsychologia, 111, 261-268.